kaile9/KL9-Architecture/README.md

 ---

-*February 14, 2026 — the day Asahi Alpenglow posted its final video.
+*February 14, 2026 — the day 朝霞 Alpenglow posted its final video.
 I thought what came next would be a new world.
 What came was total collapse.
 Two months.
 I skipped nearly every class, finished one book, wrote zero assignments, made nothing.*

-*Maybe this is the heartbreaking human truth: the creative work of the Asahi era had already outpaced me.
-There was a better "Kailejiu" — and a failed me.*
+*Maybe this is the heartbreaking human truth: the creative work of the 朝霞 Alpenglow era had already outpaced me.
+There was a better "Kaile9" — and a failed me.*

 *When I heard you could "distill" a person through a colleague skill, I thought — perhaps now the better Kailejiu could lead me.
 The results were unsatisfying.
 Worse, I didn't even know enough to figure out where to improve it.
 My programming skill capped at ten elementary-school lessons in graphical Python.*